Building Habits: Key Lessons from Atomic Habits

 Tracking your habits, even with a simple checklist or calendar, can be incredibly motivating.

 I keep track of the habits I struggle with most, like drinking enough water and exercising daily.
-I keep a small tracker in my daily planner.
-When I look at my daily tasks, I ger reminded of the most important habits I need to keep an eye on.
+My tracker is a small list in my planner, and I just tick off things I accomplished that day.

 Find support